 Coinciding with her exhibition, Berrío will be one of two Artists-in-Residence at the Museum this year in January and February 2021.
 Photographer Jessica Ingram, a Nashville native whose work explores the ethos of communities and notions of progress and resistance in American culture, will also participate in the Norton’s residency program.
 The Norton launched this annual program, which provides four artists residencies, concurrent with the opening of its expanded home in 2019, with two residencies dedicated to female artists, and an endowed Mary Lucille Dauray residency for a woman of color.
 Each artist is invited to live and work in a recently renovated, 1920s-era cottage on the Museum’s campus, which includes dedicated studio space.
 During their residencies, which are extended by invitation only, Berrío and Ingram will create, study, and assess their artistic practice.
 Each artist will lead at least one educational program, which may take the form of a public lecture, critique for art students, master classes, and/or open studio days

-Jose Alvarez (D.O.P.A): Krome (January 2 – May 9, 2021) showcases a moving selection of nearly 30 ink portraits created by Venezuelan, South Florida-based artist Jose Alvarez during his time in Miami’s Krome immigration detention center in 2011.
-The artist, who was arrested for passport fraud after his visa expired, completed a series of portraits of fellow detainees while fighting for his freedom.
+Jose Alvarez (D.O.P.A): The Krome Drawings (January 2 – May 9, 2021) showcases a moving selection of nearly 30 ink portraits created by Venezuelan, South Florida-based artist Jose Alvarez during his time in Miami’s Krome immigration detention center in 2011.
+The artist, who was arrested for immigration issues, completed a series of portraits of fellow detainees while fighting for his freedom.
 The subjects’ personal histories will be presented alongside their portraits.
 At the time of Alvarez’s detention in 2011, his large-scale, site-specific installation Vibrating Strands of Energy was on view at the Norton as part of Altered States (April 2 – July 17, 2011), a major group exhibition.

 In addition to these solo presentations, the Norton will present curated examinations of its collection, the leading collection in the region.
 On view January 2 through May 30, 2021, Art Finds a Way features work by artists including Nina Chanel Abney, Kara Walker, Hank Willis Thomas, Faith Ringgold, and others, whose art references historic and personal experiences as well as popular culture and the media to address persistent contemporary issues of racial injustice.
 A section of the exhibition will be devoted to art that may be interpreted differently during this time, offering solace and reflection as we endure the COVID-19 pandemic, including work by Njideka Akunyili Crosby, Dan Flavin, and Jaye Rhee among others.
 Celebrating the Norton: Eighty Years (February 5 – June 13, 2021) features a selection of acquisitions and archival materials that tells the story of the Norton Museum including never-before-seen documents, photographs, and highlights from the collection.
 This exhibition is the result of the research completed by the Museum’s first Archivist, Marie Penny, who has assembled significant discoveries, which will be alongside works from the collection representing key acquisitions.